jfhbrook/susitna/adrs/013-if-then-else.md

 if <condition> then <instructions>
 ```

-and a long if supporting "then" instructions on the first line:
+and a long if supporting "then" instructions on the first line, which is not
+supported by MSX BASIC *nor* BBC BASIC:

 ```basic
 <line_no> if <condition> then <instructions>